darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "We prepare for triage," he decided.
 "Core priorities: prevent Tengus from claiming the Book of Gosh, preserve enough civil infrastructure to resist occupation, protect the people we're sworn to defend.
 Everything else becomes negotiable based on how events unfold."

 Through his lattice sight, he saw them accept this cold reality—the acknowledgment that victory might simply mean losing less than total defeat would cost.
+The weight of leadership settled on all three of them, but somehow sharing that burden made it more bearable.

+Melf broke the heavy silence with a dry chuckle.
+"You know, three days ago my biggest worry was whether the first-year students would pass their basic enchantment exams."

+"And I was concerned about a delayed shipment of research materials," Lareth added, surprised to find himself almost smiling.

+"Diplomatic protocol violations," Samantha contributed.
+"My worst nightmare was accidentally offending a foreign dignitary."

+The brief moment of shared humanity reminded them that beneath the tactical planning and supernatural threats, they were still people trying to do their best with impossible circumstances.

 "I'll begin immediately," Samantha said, standing with the fluid grace of someone who had made peace with necessary action.
 "The Administrator and I need to discuss the chamber's history.
 Every previous attempt, every failure, every lesson learned."